dbt-labs/docs.getdbt.com/website/docs/dbt-cli/install/from-source.md

 description: "You can install dbt Core from its GitHub code source."
 ---

 dbt Core and almost all of its adapter plugins are open source software.
 As such, the codebases are freely available to download and build from source.
+You might install form source, if you want the latest code or want to install install dbt from a specific commit.
+This might be helpful when you are contributing changes, or if you want to debug a past change.

-To do this, you can clone the repositories from GitHub, which makes a local copy, and then install the local version using `pip`.
+To download form source, you would clone the repositories from GitHub, making a local copy, and then install the local version using `pip`.

 Downloading and building dbt Core will enable you to contribute to the project by fixing a bug or implementing a sought-after feature.
 For more details, read the [contributing guidelines](https://github.com/dbt-labs/dbt/blob/HEAD/CONTRIBUTING.md).